 The individual shareholders of the Company are Luke Benfield and Charalambos Andreou.
-The Companies that hold shares of Eurosure are Medcon construction Ltd, Petrolina Ltd and R. Christofidou Ltd.
+The Company that hold shares of Eurosure is R. Christofidou Ltd.

 A.1.5 Position within the legal structure of the group

 The Company does not belong to a Group.